Syammed2429/image-sharing-social-media-app-client/README.md

 - Users can add new images.
 - Users can search for the images.
 - Users can download the images.
-- User can see there uploaded images.
+- User can see the uploaded images.
 - User can see there saved images.
 - Masonry Image Effect.
 - Google Auth.